byamada64/byamada64/README.md

 **IT Infrastructure & Cloud Operations** &nbsp;·&nbsp; 📍 San Diego, CA

-I build cloud and infrastructure labs that connect hands-on learning to real-world ops — deploy it, validate it, troubleshoot it, document it, support it.
+I'm an infrastructure and cloud operations engineer moving from traditional day-to-day Ops into automation-driven operations — building the tooling that makes recurring operational work faster, more reliable, and less manual.
+Most projects start with one question: how would I deploy it, validate it, troubleshoot it, document it, and support it in a real environment?
+The work below shows both halves of that direction — hands-on cloud infrastructure fundamentals, and the automation layer I build on top of them.

 ---

 ## 🤖 AI Secretary
 **Job search workflow automation** &nbsp;`Python` `FastAPI` `SQLite` `React` `Chrome Extension`

+A real example of replacing manual, repetitive tracking with an automated pipeline — the same instinct I'd apply to operational toil in a production environment.

-A personal system that ingests job postings from browser and email, scores them against my resume, and tracks the full application lifecycle — built to solve a real workflow problem, not as a tutorial project.
+A personal system that ingests job postings from browser and email, scores them against my resume, and tracks the full application lifecycle.

 <details>
 <summary>What it does</summary>